-Offered during the day in the Fall Semester and during the evening in the Spring Semester.
 Designed to provide a basic foundation for those working in health-related fields with medical vocabulary, including words associated with common laboratory, X-ray and surgical procedures, medical abbreviations, medical illnesses, and signs and symptoms of disease.
-Required for Radiographic/Imaging Sciences majors.AH NC005: Medical Assistant I: Administrative & Clinical Instruction
+Required for Radiographic/Imaging Sciences majors.AH NC005: Medical Assistant IA: Administrative and Clinical Skills Part One

-This course prepares students to work as entry-level Medical Assistants in medical offices and clinics.
+Second of a two-part course that prepares students to work as entry-level Medical Assistants.
 The Administrative (Front Office) component includes HIPAA and other legal regulations, medical records, patient reception, and appointment scheduling.
-Clinical (Back Office) instruction includes: infection control, vital signs, diagnostic tests, and assisting with primary/family care and specialties such as surgery, OB/GYN, and pediatrics.AH NC006: Medical Assistant II: Job Readiness & Field Work
+Clinical (Back Office) instruction includes: infection control, vital signs, diagnostic tests, and assisting with primary/family and specialties (surgery, OB/GYN, and pediatrics).AH NC007: Medical Assistant II: Job Readiness & Field Work

-This 160 hour course gives students job readiness skills and hands-on experience as Medical Assistants in local medical clinics and offices.
+This 160-hour course provides job readiness skills and hands-on experience as Medical Assistants in local medical clinics and offices.
 Under supervision, students will perform administrative and clinical procedures within the Medical Assistant Scope of Practice, preparing them for future employment.
-Eligibility requires successful completion of Medical Assistant I, and proof of current immunizations (including hepatitis), current TB test, and CPR and First Aid certification.AH NC020: Personal Care Attendant I: Basic Care
+Eligibility requires successful completion of Medical Assistant IA and IB.AH NC020: Personal Care Attendant I: Basic Care